007jackying/animeGeneratorAPI/README.md

 # animeGeneratorAPI
-This is an anime API where it act like a stateless server to supply Myanimelist.net data as a json to the client
+This is an anime RESTFUL API where it act like a stateless server to supply Myanimelist.net data as a json to the client

+1. launch terminal, navigate to this folder
+2. type in "npm install" in the terminal
+3. type in "npm start" to launch the API server